 The genesis of our country’s name, India, can be credited to the river Indus, which begins from the Mansarovar Lake and then crosses Ladakh, Gilgit, and Baltistan.
 It then routes itself into Pakistan.
-The Indus is also known for harboring one of the oldest and flourishing civilizations, the Indus Valley Civilization.
+The Indus is also known for harbouring one of the oldest and flourishing civilizations, the Indus Valley Civilization.
 Its main tributaries include Jansker, Soan, Jhelum, Chenab, Ravi, Sutlej and Beas.

 Major Cities located on the banks of Indus are – Leh, and Skardu.
-The total length of Indus River is 3,610 kilometers.
+The total length of the Indus River is 3,610 kilometers.
 However, its distance covered within India is only 1,114 kilometers.

 3. Brahmaputra (3848 km)